Richard III of England: Reputation

 Polydore Vergil and Thomas More expanded on this portrayal, emphasising Richard's outward physical deformities as a sign of his inwardly twisted mind.
 More describes him as "little of stature, ill-featured of limbs, crook-backed ... hard-favoured of visage".
 Vergil also says he was "deformed of body ... one shoulder higher than the right".
 Both emphasise that Richard was devious and flattering, while planning the downfall of both his enemies and supposed friends.
-Richard's good qualities were his cleverness and bravery.
+Richard's good qualities were his intelligence and bravery.
 All these characteristics are repeated by Shakespeare, who portrays him as having a hunch, a limp and a withered arm.
 With regard to the "hunch", the second quarto edition of Richard III (1598) used the term "hunched-backed" but in the First Folio edition (1623) it became "bunch-backed".

 Richard's reputation as a promoter of legal fairness persisted, however.
 William Camden in his Remains Concerning Britain (1605) states that Richard, "albeit he lived wickedly, yet made good laws".
 Francis Bacon also states that he was "a good lawmaker for the ease and solace of the common people".
 In 1525, Cardinal Wolsey upbraided the aldermen and Mayor of London for relying on a statute of Richard to avoid paying an extorted tax (benevolence) but received the reply "although he did evil, yet in his time were many good acts made."

 Richard was a practising Catholic, as shown by his personal Book of Hours, surviving in the Lambeth Palace library.
 As well as conventional aristocratic devotional texts, the book contains a Collect of Saint Ninian, referencing a saint popular in the Anglo-Scottish Borders.

 Despite this, the image of Richard as a ruthless tyrant remained dominant in the 18th and 19th centuries.
 The 18th-century philosopher and historian David Hume described him as a man who used dissimulation to conceal "his fierce and savage nature" and who had "abandoned all principles of honour and humanity".
 Hume acknowledged that some historians have argued "that he was well qualified for government, had he legally obtained it; and that he committed no crimes but such as were necessary to procure him possession of the crown", but he dismissed this view on the grounds that Richard's exercise of arbitrary power encouraged instability.
 The most important late 19th century biographer of the king was James Gairdner, who also wrote the entry on Richard in the Dictionary of National Biography.
 Gairdner stated that he had begun to study Richard with a neutral viewpoint, but became convinced that Shakespeare and More were essentially correct in their view of the king, despite some exaggerations.